-Over the course of the program, MIT EMBA students have multiple opportunities to conduct project work, apply case examples, and examine other companies’ operations (in and out of your industry).
-These represent potential revenue enhancement, cost reduction, or process improvement opportunities that the student you sponsor can bring back to your company.
+During the program, MIT EMBA students have many opportunities to conduct project work, apply case examples, and examine other companies’ operations (in and outside of your industry).
+These represent potential revenue enhancement, cost reduction, or process improvement opportunities that your sponsored student can bring back to your company.

 How does the program dovetail with the goals of my organization?

 For generations, MIT Sloan’s mid-career executive programs have been a tradition of company leadership in organizations of all sizes and functions.
 Larger companies may promote several candidates who are reaching pivotal points in their careers.
 Other organizations — large and small — will handpick certain promising managers and use the program on an intermittent basis.
 We would be pleased to work with you to determine how we can make the MIT Executive MBA Program an effective tool in your overall executive development plan.